darthwalsh/bin/apps/markdown.linter.md

 ### Ensuring that all deleted images are deleted
 - [ ] If all references to some image are delete, probably should delete the file?
 Maybe this rule wouldn't apply for folders with expected images; need some way to ignore foldes
+## Links should use HTTPS
+Unless it really needs to be HTTP, just prefer HTTPS
 ### Ensuring content goes into the right vault
 - [ ] i.e. work content in work vault, health info not in public github vault
 - maybe some list of regexs that points to specific vault path